kaushikey/Finbox-assessment/readme.md

     5. Click on the First Product Link and wait for page loading.
     6. Extract Product Details.
     7. Create new folder if not exist and take the screenshot along with the HTML content.
-    8. Store Product Data and close the browser.
+    8. Store Product Data and close the browser.<\pre>